 - Keep Your Resume Short – If you have less than 10 years work experience or have not worked for more than 5 employers, you should keep your resume to only 1 page.
 It makes it easier to read for hiring managers.

 - Use The Right Verbs – Hiring Managers will be able to gauge your contribution at work better, if you incorporate the right verbs.
 Begin your bullet points with verbs such as composed, scheduled, arranged, proofread, updated, followed up or submitted.
 Avoid using the same verbs.
 You do not want the reader to think your abilities are limited.
 Emphasize accomplishments with numbers or metrics to clearly demonstrate the effect of your actions or ideas.

 Be thorough in proofreading your own application.
 Mistakes are a big red flag for employers.
-Before finalizing, always refer to our example of a Paraprofessional resume for guidance.

 Besides the resumes listed above, we recommend going through the following resume writing and job seeking tips:

 Felix’s work has been appreciated and shared on many well known online publications such as: BusinessInsider, FoxNews, SmartRecruiters, Business.com, Huffpost, ZipRecruiter, SnagAJob and many others.

 Felix has extensive experience in human resources, recruitment and online business development.
 On ResumeOK, he uses his 10+ years of experience in the recruitment industry to provide step by step instructions on how to write solid resumes that will catch the attention of the recruiter.